Construction cost index overview

 Main statistical findings

-Between 2005 and mid-2008 construction costs (for residential buildings) increased relatively steadily in the EU-27 with an annual rate of around 4.4 % (Figure 1).
-In the third quarter of 2008 the index began to fall and reached its lowest level of 114.0 one year later.
-In the last quarter of 2009 the index started to increase again.
-Less than one year later it regained the level it had displayed before the crisis.
+Between 2005 and mid-2008 construction costs (for residential buildings) increased relatively steadily in the EU-28 (Figure 1).
+In the last quarter of 2008 the index began to fall and reached its lowest level one year later.
+In total however, the fall was not very big, it amounted to 1.2 percentage points.
+In 2010 the index started to increase again.
+Less than one year later it regained the level it had displayed before the crisis and since then has been on a steady upward trend.
 The development of the construction cost index was mainly influenced by the material cost component, while the labour cost component continued to grow even during the crisis - although at a somewhat slower pace than before.

 Data sources and availability